First, T. Christopher came, in opacity, for the Gibsons, and few spoke out—because most were not Gibsons.

-Alumni group raising relief money for the College’s Union workers because the college bargained with the unlon in bad faith.
+Alumni group raising relief money for the College’s Union workers because the college bargained with them in bad faith.

 Terrell Library, 2014

-In the days when this bus was in its glory, the student co-ops at Oberlin were respected and served the purpose of providing room and board for the more needy students.
-It was the 20th-century incarnation of Oberlin College’s original Learning and Labor motto.
+In the days when this bus was in its glory, the student co-ops at Oberlin were respected and served the purpose of providing room and board for many needy students.
+The student co-ops were the 20th-century incarnation of Oberlin College’s original Learning and Labor motto.